Install Infinite Scale on a Server

 up

-state, the containers must provide a container ID for copying.-
+state, and the containers must provide a container ID for copying.-

 docker compose stop